THERE IS NOTHING MORE SOLITARY THAN THE ACT OF WRITING.

 Charlotte, even old and bed-bound, was involved with everyone’s life to the extent she could be.
 And she loved giving advice.

 When Carlene Butts was angsting about learning to drive, Charlotte (who did have her non-nonsense side) decided she’d had enough of it and one day snapped at her, “Oh, just get it over with.”
 And Carlene, who found this hilarious, actually did.

 And Charlotte downright replicated her explicit editorial role, that of talent-encouraging, with Hawa Diallo, who began to paint while working at 29 Elm.
-Every night, she and Charlotte would discuss it.
-One night she — well, her here is the story Hawa reprised when her extraordinary art was written up years later, after Charlotte’s death, in O, the Oprah Magazine.
+Every night, she and Charlotte would discuss whatever painting Hawa was at work on.
+One night Hawa — well, here is the story she reprised when her extraordinary art was written up years later, after Charlotte’s death, in O, the Oprah Magazine.

-CREATIVE ECOSYSTEM NOTE: You’ve got two hands.
+CREATIVE ECOSYSTEM NOTE #5: You’ve got two hands.
 Use one to receive: from other people, from experience, from the lovely, generous, difficult world.
-Use to other to give: to pass on, to help and assist, to advise.
+Use the other to give: to pass on, to help and assist, to advise.
 Give-receive, receive-give.
 Encourage; let others encourage you.
 The more you equalize these, like the positive-negative charges that are part of every electrical system, the more juice your own creative battery has.

 Put another way: ask for help.
-Give help.
+And give it.